FAQs

 Do you accept insurance?

-Yes, I am currently credentialed with Highmark Blue Cross Blue Shield and this permits me to accept any Blue Cross Blue Shield plan as an in network provider.
+Yes, I am currently credentialed with Aetna and Highmark Blue Cross Blue Shield, and this permits me to accept any Blue Cross Blue Shield plan as an in-network provider.
 I am also happy to work with you to provide itemized receipts for your insurance company for partial or full reimbursement for your out-of-network therapy benefits.

 How do I know if you’re the right therapist for me?

-While I am a Christian and this is an important part of my journey, I welcome clients from all faiths, as well as those with no faith affiliation.
-I respect faith heritage and religious practices, and incorporate a client’s faith into treatment, when requested and desired and understand for many their belief in a High Power is a central part of their healing process.
+While I am a Christian and my faith is an important part of my own journey, I warmly welcome clients from all faiths and those with no faith affiliation.
+I value and respect the unique faith heritage and practices each client brings to therapy.
+When requested, I am happy to incorporate your faith into our work together, understanding that for many, belief in a Higher Power is a vital part of the healing process.
+My goal is to honor what matters most to you as we work together toward growth and healing.